adityassrana/old_blog_template/Readme.md

 This blog is made using Jekyll and is being hosted on Github pages.
 You need to create a branch called gh-pages for that repository.
 Don't forget to change the \_config.yml file for ensuring that Jekyll builds properly, for ex.

+I have also changed the syntax highlighting used as the original was one was a pain in the eyes (pun intended).

 ````
 baseurl: "/blog"
 url: "https://adityassrana.github.io"